dotnet/runtime/docs/workflow/building/coreclr/README.md

 * `--librariesConfiguration (-lc)`: Flag for the libraries build configuration.
 * `--hostConfiguration (-hc)`: Flag for the host build configuration.

-For example, a very common scenario used by developers is to build the _clr_ in _Debug_ mode, and the _libraries_ in _Release_ mode.
+For example, a very common scenario used by developers and the repo's test scripts with default options, is to build the _clr_ in _Debug_ mode, and the _libraries_ in _Release_ mode.
 To achieve this, the command-line would look like the following:

 ```bash
 ./build.sh --subset clr+libs --configuration Release --runtimeConfiguration Debug